andyvand/sy201/README.md

 - Assignments<p>

 	By Tue, 21 Aug, complete the SY201 *Learning Contract Quiz*.
-This will count toward your programming assignments grade.
+This will count toward your Lab grade.
 I'll provide the link to you by e-mail.

 - Extra Activities<p>

 	Before class on Tue, 21 Aug, work on  Part-2 of the Installation Instructions (available on the course portal).
-If you have trouble, let me know during our lab period.<p>
+If you have trouble, let me know during our lab period on Tuesday.<p>

 <hr>